 “If I could pick one moment I’d call a hair hit, it would be the moment I decided to go for the chop.
 I remember crying at the time, as I didn’t realise the extent of the damage relaxing had done to my mane.
 But, it was such a freeing experience.

 You know what they say: a woman who cuts her hair is about to change her life, and my life and attitude towards my natural tresses has definitely changed.”

 “There was a time where I was obsessed with Nicki Minaj!
-I knew all the lyrics to all her song, and I honestly couldn’t get Super Bass out of my head.
+I knew all the lyrics to all her songs, and I honestly couldn’t get Super Bass out of my head.
 So guess what I decided to do?
 Copy her mane look from the music video, of course!

 I was all about the weave life, so I remember going to the salon and asking them to make me look like her (see the picture above for reference)… and it went terribly wrong!
-The hue didn’t flatter my skin and the fringe looked like something out a horror film.
+The hue didn’t flatter my skin and the fringe looked like something out of a horror film.

 Despite this moment being a hair fail, I learnt that it’s important to find a hair colour and style that works for you.
 One day, when I’m brave enough, I’ll show you a picture, okay?”

 “Never leave the house without a good leave-in conditioning spray!
 Why?
 It’ll help give your mane a much-needed moisture boost, making it feel supple and more manageable, too.
 Yaass!”